karanjitsingh/TrendML/midterm_report/README.md

 *  set of actions a
 *  transition function T[s,a,s']: a three-dimensional object that records the probability that if we are at state s and take action a we will end up at state s'
 *  reward function R[s,a]
-We need to find $\pi$ (s) that will maximize the reward over time.
+We need to find $\Pi$ (s) that will maximize the reward over time.
 Most of the time, we don't know the transition or/ and the reward function, so our agent has to interact with the world and observe what happens and learn from it.
 We call those experience tuples.
-Once we have these experience tuples, we will use Q-learning, a model-free method, to develop a policy $\Pi$ just by directly looking at our data.
+Once we have these experience tuples, we will use Q-learning, a model-free method, to develop a policy $ \Pi $ just by directly looking at our data.

+In Q-learning, we want to optimize discounted reward:
+` $ \sigma {i=0}{infinity} \gamma ^ i-1$  r _i (0 <= gamma <= 1.0).`
+-	Gamma is strongly related to interest rate.
+For example, if gamma = 0.95, it means each step in the future is worth 5% less than the immediate reward if we got it right away.

 In Q-learning, we will have a Q table that represents the value of taking action a in state s.
 * ` Q[s,a] = immediate reward + discounted reward`

 When we are in a state s and we want to find out which action is the best to take, we need to look at all potential actions and find out which value of Q[s,a] is maximized, so our policy is represented as :
-*`$\Pi$(s) = argmax_a(Q[s,a])`
+*`$ \Pi $(s) = argmax_a(Q[s,a])`

 Our optimal policy and optimal Q-table are represented as $\Pi^*$(s) and $Q*[s,a].

 Q-learning procedure
 -	Select training data
--	Iterate over time <s.a.s’.s>
+-	Iterate over time <s,a,s’,s>
 -	Test policy pi
 -	Repeat until converge
+Details of Iterate over time <s,a,s’,s>:
+-	Set start time, init Q[] (small, random number)
+-	Compute s (prices of our cryptocurrencies)
+-	Consult Q to find the best option a
+-	Select a
+-	Observe r, s’
+-	Update Q

+Update Rule:
+The formula for computing Q for any state-action pair <s, a>, given an experience tuple <s, a, s', r>, is:
+`Q'[s, a] = (1 - α) · Q[s, a] + α · (r + γ · Q[s', argmaxa'(Q[s', a'])])`
+Here:
+-	r = R[s, a] is the immediate reward for taking action a in state s,
+-	γ ∈ [0, 1] (gamma) is the discount factor used to progressively reduce the value of future rewards,
+-	s' is the resulting next state,
+-	argmaxa'(Q[s', a']) is the action that maximizes the Q-value among all possible actions a' from s', and,
+-	α ∈ [0, 1] (alpha) is the learning rate used to vary the weight given to new experiences compared with past Q-values.

+Recap:
+-	Building a model:
+o	Define states, actions, rewards o	Choose in-sample training period o	Iterate: Q-table update o	Backtest
+-	Testing a model:
+o	Backtest on later data

+- Advantages: Q-learning can easily be applied to domains where all states and/or transitions are not fully defined

+- Challenges: reward (e.g. for buying a stock) often comes in the future - representing that properly requires look-ahead and careful weighting, taking random actions (such as trades) just to learn a good strategy is not really feasible because it will cost us lots of money.

-* Results & Discussion
+#### Results & Discussion
   * TODO
 ______